Gateway to the Yaeyama Islands Acclaimed for its Harmony between Nature and Music

 Ishigaki Island has long been known as “the country of poets, the island of songs, and the land of dance” and has an entertainment culture unique to Okinawa.
 Tubarama, which couples thoughtful lyrics with an emotional melody, is among the best that Yaeyama folk songs have to offer and continues to be sung by many as a love duet.
-Ishigaki Island even has the Tubarama Contest held on August 13 of the lunar calendar every year, which could substantiate the claim that Ishigaki Island is the island of performing arts both in name and reality.
+Ishigaki Island even has the Tubarama Contest held on August 13 of the lunar calendar every year, substantiating the claim that Ishigaki Island is the island of performing arts both in name and reality.

-Fukuoka — Ishigaki 2h 5min
+Fukuoka – Ishigaki (about 2 hours)

-By ferry: None
+By sea : None

 Area / Population: 222.63km / approx. 48,900 people